Do local restaurants feel the love on Valentine’s Day?

 There are, of course, some outliers, such as white-tablecloth locations, but generally speaking, Valentine’s Day is basically as important to sales as the average weekend for most small, independent restaurants.
 One possible reason, as one restauranteur told us, is that Cupid’s big day turns into “amateur night,” with many preferring to impress their significant other with a home-cooked meal.
 Regardless the cause, Valentine’s Day isn’t as hot as we thought for the average independent restaurant.

 Did you enjoy “Do local restaurants feel the love on Valentine’s Day?”?
-Get a free demo and we'll show you how Womply can help you make more money and save time every day.
+Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution.

 By submitting this form you agree to Womply’s Services Agreement